The Dallas Baptist University Liberty Bell

 In the spirit of satire, I took some liberties.
 I know Dallas wasn’t struggling in the 1980s.
 They made a show about how rich they were.
 Beyond the story DBU tells, I don’t know what was in Dr. Cook’s mind, or if he really ate a soft pretzel, or if he shares my affinity for the Phillie Phanatic.

-Sadly, DBU is far from alone in failing to protect their most vulnerable students.
+Sadly, DBU is far from alone in failing to protect its most vulnerable students.
 They are not the shittiest school in Texas.
 Southwestern Assemblies of God University has that on lock.
 They’re not even the shittiest school with a Liberty Bell.
 Liberty University decisively holds that title.

 I love the thinking behind how DBU uses the Liberty Bell as part of their identity.
 I’d love to visit and bong the bell myself.
 On that day in the not-too-distant future, when DBU’s LGBTQ patriots can freely celebrate their liberty, I’ll be there with bells on.